SandersTDavid/Kitchen-Management-Tool/README.md

 # Kitchen Management Tool
- E-Training for kitchen preparation list
+ Kitchen Management Tool to using E-training for a preparation list